Weather & Calendar

 The dry season is best for wildlife viewing, but the rain season is best for lakes, rivers and water falls.
 Holidays like Christmas and Easter are huge events in Ghana, but airfare costs much more during these dates.
-Plan your trip according to your desired activities.
+Plan your visit to Ghana according to your desired activities.

 Ghana Calendar